mishuagarwal/udacity/Project_1/README.md

 The libraries can be installed through anaconda, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project

 # Datasets
-There are three datasets that have been provided:
+There are three datasets that have been provided on [Kaggle]:
 * Listings: This dataset has all the airbnb listings in Seattle and the details corresponding to each listing.
 * Reviews: This dataset has all the reviews listed for each listing.
 * Calendar: This dataset has day wise occupancy and price for each listing for the year 2016.